-The 440R Rower is one of Proform’s entry-level rowing machines made specifically for people looking for a low priced machine that can provide a casual and comfortable workout in front of the TV.
+The 440R Rower is one of Proform’s entry-level rowing machines made specifically for people looking for a low priced machine that can provide a casual and comfortable workout.

 Not only that, but the Proform 440R Rowing Machine is small, light and foldable for anyone looking to buy a cardio machine that doesn’t take up too much space.

 If these are all the features that you consider important in a rowing machine, then the Proform 440R could well be what you are looking for.

 The Proform 440R Rowing Machine

 - 8 levels of resistance

 - Space saver design allows for easy storage

 - Large LCD monitor tracks strokes, distance, time and calories burned